fig-eater/zig-function-overloading/README.md

 - Functions in the tuple cannot have the same arguments as others in the tuple.
 - If a function takes no arguments, pass `{}` into the overloaded function to call it.
 - If a function takes multiple arguments pass the arguments in a tuple.
+- If a function takes void as it's only argument pass in `.{{}}` into the overloaded function to call it

 Example:
 ```zig
 const overloading = @import("overloading");

 fn add0() i32 {
     return 0;
 }